karjac14/Portfolio-SIte/journal-week-1.md

 # One Down Looking Forward for Eleven More

 The first week was a shock, I indeed entered a boot camp.
-No hanky panky.
 Starting from the prep-work and the rest of the week, all of us from the class had the taste of brain squeezing experience.

 We learned: